GENI-NSF/geni-tools/README-omni.txt

         Use the given Orca slice id

 -o, --output   Write output of getversion, listresources,
-        createsliver, sliverstatus, or getslicecred to a file
+        createsliver, sliverstatus, or getslicecred to a file (Omni picks the name)

 -p FILENAME_PREFIX, --prefix=FILENAME_PREFIX
         Filename prefix (used with -o)

 --slicecredfile SLICE_CRED_FILENAME
-        Name of slice credential file to read from if it exists, or -save to with -o getslicecred
+        Name of slice credential file to read from if it exists, or save to when running like
+	'--slicecredfile mySliceCred.xml -o getslicecred mySliceName'

 -t AD-RSPEC-TYPE AD-RSPEC-VERSION, --rspectype=AD-RSPEC-TYPE AD-RSPEC-VERSION
         Ad RSpec type and version to return, e.g. 'ProtoGENI 2'